 •His blessings are anything that brings us closer to Jesus.

 Different Types of Blessings from God

 God blesses us with an inheritance.
-Not a material inheritance as in the Old Testament story we talked about earlier, but a spiritual inheritance of enormous wealth!
-God planned an inheritance to the Jews by birthright, just as Isaac planned for his firstborn son.
+Not a material inheritance as in the Old Testament story we talked about earlier, but a spiritual inheritance of salvation and eternal life.

-So, what about material prosperity, successes, loving families, great friends, and good health?
-Are those blessings from God?
+So, what about material prosperity, a good life, successes, loving families, great friends, and good health?
+Are those wonderful gifts blessings from God?

 Instead, he wants us to think about how we use the material blessings he gives.

 He clarifies that if we give our material possessions a higher priority in our lives over Him, then we need to check our hearts.